mjc/ngular/CONTRIBUTING.md

 explain a standard use case to us.

 We try to be quick about responding to tickets but sometimes we get a bit backlogged.
-If the response is slow, try to find someone on IRC (#emberjs) to give the ticket a review.
+If the response is slow, try to find someone on IRC (#ngularjs) to give the ticket a review.

 Some things that will increase the chance that your pull request is accepted, taken straight from the Ruby on Rails guide:

-* Use Ember idioms and helpers
+* Use Ngular idioms and helpers
 * Include tests that fail without your code, and pass with it
 * Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution